oskardudycz/Ogooreck/README.md

 You can also do more advanced filtering via `RESPONSE_BODY_MATCHES`.
 That's useful for testing filtering scenarios with eventual consistency (e.g. having `Elasticsearch` as storage).

-You can also do custom checks on the body providing lambda.
+You can also do custom checks on the body, providing expression.

 ```csharp
 public Task GET_ReturnsShoppingCartDetails() =>